MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

   - makolomi
 ---

-# Customize and build your mobile app using the wrap wizard (preview)
+# Use the wrap wizard to build your mobile app (preview)

 [This article is pre-release documentation and is subject to change.]